Lymah123/100-days-of-code/daily-journal.md

 - I added the HTML and CSS pages to the app.
 It remains JS for the app's interactivity.
 I am trying different features that are simple and functional.
 I should be done with the app this week.
 - I also read extensively on panic in Go.
 I faced some panic while testing the app.
 I learned more about understanding and preventing panic in Go

+Day 61: 24/01/25

+I implemented on some essential security measures for the app, which are user authentication,  password hashing,  http implementation,  sql injection prevention, and CSRF protection